Irregular cusps of ball quotients: Discriminant kernel case

 \end{prop}

-\section{discriminant kernel case}
+\section{Discriminant kernel case}

-Now, we give the structure theorem of the discriminant group when the discriminant kernel may have irregular cusps.
-In this section, we assume the class number of $F$ is 1.
-For a rank 1 primitive isotropic sublattice $I$ of $L$ and a generator $e$ of $I$, a quantity $\div(I)$ denotes a generator of a principal ideal $\{\l\ell,e\r\mid\ell\in L\}$.
-We remark that there is no canonical choice of this quantity unlike the orthogonal case.
+Here, we shall show a structure theorem of the discriminant group when the discriminant kernel may have irregular cusps.
+In this section, we assume that the class number of $F$ is 1.
+For a rank 1 primitive isotropic sublattice $I$ of $L$ and a generator $e$ of $I$, the quantity $\div(I)$ denotes a generator of the principal ideal $\{\l\ell,e\r\mid\ell\in L\}$.
+Note that, unlike the orthogonal case, there is no canonical choice of this quantity.
 Let $\Gamma\subset \U(L)(\Z)$ be a finite index subgroup.
-For a fixed $\div(I)$, we take an $e'\in L$ such that $\l e,e'\r=\div(I)$.
-We also assume we can take $e'$ as an isotropic vector.